 As before, HERE WeGo will offer mapping designed to work perfectly on the smartwatch’s round face.
-The ability to display a map viewer is one of Tamer’s favourite features: “I just really like seeing a map on a watch, it’s a fantastic feature.”
+The ability to display a map viewer is one of Tamer’s favorite features: “I just really like seeing a map on a watch, it’s a fantastic feature.”

 Creating HERE WeGo for Samsung Gear S3 was no mean feat, with Tamer explaining:

 “We had a very difficult and tight schedule, which was one of the toughest challenges we faced.
-Building a user interface that’s really customisable in Tizen, making it do exactly what we wanted it to do, was not an easy process, and it’s taken us just 30-45 days so far.
+Building a user interface that’s really customizable in Tizen, making it do exactly what we wanted it to do, was not an easy process, and it’s taken us just 30-45 days so far.
 That’s a very short amount of time considering the number of variables we deal with.”

-With the development of HERE WeGo still ongoing, we can also look forward to some brand new features in the near future.
+With the development of HERE WeGo still ongoing, we can also look forward to some brand-new features in the near future.
 Bike navigation will head to the wearable soon.
 “We’re also looking at adding offline navigation,” says Tamer, “we believe that wearables are really powerful if they take you wherever you want to go.”